bolt/bolt/.github/ISSUE_TEMPLATE.md

 relevant information as possible, such as:
 ​
  1. **Bug summary**:
-    * Write a short summary of the bug​​
+    * Write a short summary of the bug
-    * Try to pinpoint it as muc​​h a possible
+    * Try to pinpoint it as much as possible
     * Try to state the _actual problem_, and not just what you _think_ the solution might be.
  2. **Specifics**: